crashtherobotsite/crashtherobotsite/_posts/2016-09-27-were-all-still-using-pid-controllers.markdown

 # Weaknesses: When You Should NOT Use PID Control

 **When Your System is Not Time Invariant**

 PID controllers exist in a [mathematical world](https://en.wikipedia.org/wiki/LTI_system_theory) where the plant of a system is **time invariant**.
 The system response *does not change* over time.
-If we set our oven to 300 degrees,  the oven had better produce the same amount of heat no matter what time of day we are baking cookies (notice I said nothing about whether the oven is actually at 300 degrees...).
+If you turn on a hot shower, the shower has to produce the same amount of heat no matter what time of day you use it.
+If the heat from the shower is time dependent because  your roommate uses up all the hot water at night and your water tank takes time to heat up more, then the model you're using of your controller (faucet) and your plant (shower + water tank) system is *not* time invariant.

 Time Invariance is *almost never actually true* in the physical world, but most systems change slowly enough that using the assumption of constant properties doesn't hurt our controller.
 For example, electrical elements like resistors, inductors, and capacitors often wear out slowly enough that their physical properties can be modeled as unchanging.
 However, there are systems where that assumption just [can't be made](https://en.wikipedia.org/wiki/Time-variant_system), and PID controllers fail *hard* in these cases.

-Let's say our self-driving car is carrying a massive liquid fuel tank, and that this tank gets used up as we drive.
+Let's say our example self-driving car is carrying a massive liquid fuel tank, and that this tank gets used up as we drive.
 If we modeled our plant physics with the car carrying an empty tank, we would tune our K values to get the best result for our controller.
 But, if we modeled the car as having a heavy full tank of gas, then we might want *different* K values.
 We might even have to set our Kp, Ki, and Kd terms at full tank, half tank, and then again at empty, manually.
 If constant re-tuning is necessary, then more knowledge and design need to be added to the controller for any useful automation to happen.
 Constant re-tuning to account for changes often makes a PID controller more trouble than it is worth.

 **When Your System is Not Modeleable as Linear**

 In control theory, a  **linear system** satisfies a [mathematical definition](https://en.wikipedia.org/wiki/Linear_system#Definition) with a property that you as a software engineer ignore at your own peril: [superposition](https://en.wikipedia.org/wiki/Superposition_principle).
 As MIT's [Larry Hardesty](http://news.mit.edu/2010/explained-linear-0226) explains it:

 > Suppose that, without much effort, you can toss a tennis ball at about 20 miles per hour.
 Now suppose that you’re riding a bicycle at 10 miles per hour and toss a tennis ball straight ahead.
 The ball will travel forward at 30 miles per hour.
 Linearity is, essentially, the idea that combining two inputs — like the velocity of your arm and the velocity of the bike — will yield the sum of their respective outputs — the velocity of the ball.